WanwanGe/BaMM_webserver-1/docs/source/workflows.rst

         order of the Markov model.
 Models with high orders are more time consuming to train.

 Flank extension
         extend the core seed by extra positions to the left and the right.
-Can be used to learn weakly informative flanking regions.
+It can be used to learn weakly informative flanking regions.

 Settings for further analyses